yandex-research/rtdl-num-embeddings/README.md

     - `train1_synthetic.py` for the experiments with synthetic data
 - `lib` contains common tools used by programs in `bin`
 - `exp` contains experiment configs and results (metrics, tuned configurations, etc.).
 The names of the nested folders follow the names from the paper (example: `exp/mlp-plr` corresponds to the MLP-PLR model from the paper).
+- `package` contains the Python package for this paper

 ### Technical notes
 - You must explicitly set `CUDA_VISIBLE_DEVICES` when running scripts